Antix-Development/SOS/postmortem.md

 - Improve the particle system to include emitters, be able to fade in and scale in, and have gravity effects.

 - Tweak the enemy attributes and difficulty scaling.

+- Improve citizen placement so they aren't so "clumpy".

 - Tweak existing sound effects and add new ones, especially for highscore achievement.